 In 2009, Gaby launched Pledge to Humanity in an effort to organize efforts within her local area and in many different countries to reach out to people of all ages and provide aid for their needs She also has had the privilege of creating a philanthropy class in a local middle school.
 Through the philanthropy class and working with other private and public schools, she has the opportunity to instill a passion in children to creatively and practically assist people around the world who are less fortunate.

-Natalia Ghorbani – Natalia was born in Pleasanton, CA, and is currently attending Monte Vista High School as a senior and is planning to graduate and attend a university in the fall of 2014.
+Natalia Ghorbani – Natalia was born in Pleasanton, CA, attended Monte Vista High School and is now a senior at the University of San Francisco graduating with a Marketing degree in the School of Management.
 She has helped raise hundreds of thousands of dollars for humanitarian projects across the globe, including funding cleft palate surgeries, building schools, and organizing drives for orphans and the homeless.
-She has traveled to India, Mexico, Kenya, and China for Pledge to Humanity philanthropy projects over the years, as well as being involved in various other humanitarian projects through her school.
+She has traveled to India, Kenya, Ecuador, Mexico and China for Pledge to Humanity philanthropy projects over the years, as well as being involved in various other humanitarian projects through her school.
 She has been a philanthropist her whole life, and she is honored to be the Co-Founder of Pledge to Humanity.
-Her next goal is to bring her involvement in Pledge to Humanity into her college environment.

 Arman Ghorbani – Arman is the Co-Founder at Pledge to Humanity.
 He graduated from Monte Vista High School in 2011, where he served as the Vice President of Rotary International’s Interact and the Secretary of the Spanish Honor’s Society.
 Arman will be graduating from Santa Clara University with a degree in finance in June of 2015.
 Arman is currently the Philanthropy Chair at the California Phi Fraternity at Santa Clara and has travelled to Nevada and Arizona with Free the Children.
 He has participated in the “Take Action” leadership academy for the past two years.
 Arman has volunteered on Pledge to Humanity projects in Kenya, India, China, and Mexico and has organized various local community service projects in the Bay Area.